MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 The `Add-History` cmdlet adds entries to the end of the session history, that is, the list of commands entered during the current session.

-You can use the `Get-History` cmdlet to get the commands and pass them to `Add-History`, or you can export the commands to a CSV or XML file, then import the commands, and pass the imported file to `Add-History`.
-You can use this cmdlet to add specific commands to the history or to create a single history file that includes commands from more than one session.

 The session history is a list of the commands entered during the session.
 The session history represents the order of execution, the status, and the start and end times of the command.
 As you enter each command, PowerShell adds it to the history so that you can reuse it.
 For more information